Is your business ready to go global? We’re here to help.

 Bambike is now setting its sights on cultivating sustainable tourism by educating tourists about cultural heritage and choosing eco-friendly alternatives.

 “Sustainable tourism is a way to experience the world but leave minimal negative impact on the places we visit.
-We also consult other tourism development projects on best practices, including the three pillars of sustainable tourism: social justice, economic development, and environmental integrity.”
+We also consult with other tourism development projects on best practices, including the three pillars of sustainable tourism: social justice, economic development, and environmental integrity.”

 Tourist rents bamboo bike from local Filipino man

 “FedEx has been a great logistics partner.
 We know that when we send out products to customers all over the world, we can do so with trust and confidence.
-We know that FedEx works hard to support small businesses and ensure our customers receive our product safely and as quickly as possible,” Bryan concludes.
+FedEx works hard to support small businesses and ensure our customers receive our product safely and as quickly as possible,” Bryan concludes.

 To discover more sustainable companies whose eco-products are having a positive impact on the environment, head to our Sustainability page here.